 This page is available in the following languages:

-Read here about what you have to do when you have been granted a residence permit as a refugee or a person eligible for subsidiary protection.
+This page has information about what you have to do when you have been granted a residence permit as a refugee, as a beneficiary of subsidiary protection status, or under the Temporary Protection Directive.

 Find information here about the Temporary Protection Directive and what applies for people who have fled the war in Ukraine.